bojanpopic/developer.joomlatools.com/tools/vagrant.md

 To create a site with the latest Joomla version, run:

     joomla site:create testsite

-Add the following line into your /etc/hosts file on your host machine:

-    33.33.33.58 testsite.dev

-The newly installed site will be available at /var/www/testsite and testsite.dev after that.
+The newly installed site will be available in the /testsite subfolder at http://joomla.dev/testsite after that.
+The files are located at /var/www/testsite.

 You can choose the Joomla version or the sample data to be installed: